-This year, delta-8 and delta-10 THC (tetrahydrocannabinols) products have rapidly gained popularity within the cannabis community.
+This year, delta-10 THC, delta-9 THC and delta-8 THC (tetrahydrocannabinols) products have rapidly gained popularity within the cannabis community.
 This article aims to explain what they are, how they are produced, their effects, uses, legal status and current market.

 The slight difference in chemical structure results in significant differences in the properties of the isomers and their effects on the human body.
 Delta-9 THC has a high affinity for CB1 (G-coupled) receptors of the endocannabinoid system, primarily located in the brain and central nervous system.
 The CB1 receptor is responsible for mediating most of the psychotropic effects of THC, and delta-9 is a strong agonist at the receptor.
 Because of the difference in the location of one of the double bonds, delta-8 has half the potency of THC and binds weakly to the CB1 receptors.
 The isomerization of delta-9 THC into delta-8 THC, that is, when the double bond changes position, is induced by heating and/or acids.
 This is because delta-8 is thermodynamically more stable than delta-9 THC, which means it has a longer shelf life and is more resistant to oxidation.
 When delta-9 THC is exposed to heat or stored for long periods of time, it can degrade into delta-8 THC.
 Delta-10 THC tends to have an even weaker affinity for binding to the CB1 receptors compared to delta-8 and delta-9, resulting in milder effects.